 The Texas Autism Research and Resource Center (TARRC) works to disseminate research on autism and other pervasive developmental disorders, conduct training and development activities for professionals, coordinate with service providers, and provide support to families impacted by Autism Spectrum Disorders.
-TARRC recently held the 2012 Texas Autism Research Conference, on July 13-14 in Austin, TX.
 This conference presented an opportunity for parents and professionals in the field of autism to acquire knowledge and additional training in autism research and evidence-based practices related to the diagnosis and treatment of individuals with autism spectrum disorders.
-Keynote speakers and presenters provided valuable information on topics such as biological biomarkers for autism, techniques to improve communication, and the implementation of evidence-based practices in schools.

 Through a network of 20 regional Education Service Centers and in collaboration with the Texas Education Agency (TEA), the Texas Statewide Leadership for Autism Training provides a means to access training, technical assistance, support, and resources for educators serving students with autism.
-This organization will be putting on the 21st Annual Texas Autism Conference in October of 2012.
 The purpose of this conference is to provide training and professional development for school personnel and parents of students with autism.
 The conference will also provide opportunities for learning effective methods of instruction and intervention to meet the needs of students with autism.

 The Texas-Speech-Language-Hearing Association (TSHA) is a professional organization that is a highly recognized resource for speech-language pathologists, audiologists, and consumers in the state of Texas.
 TSHA works to encourage the role of speech pathologists in delivering services to those with communication disorders, conduct clinical and scientific research, promote the prevention of communication disorders, provide continuing educational opportunities, and promote the public awareness regarding the field of speech-language pathology.

 Autism Speaks is an organization that sponsors research in the field of autism and autism interventions, as well as providing training, research and resources for families affected by autism.
-Autism Speaks will be hosting the National Conference for Families and Professionals in August of 2012, providing workshops focused on medical challenges and different approaches to providing comprehensive care to individuals with autism spectrum disorders.
+Autism Speaks conferences provide workshops focused on medical challenges and different approaches to provide comprehensive care to individuals with autism spectrum disorders.
 This organization is essential for the dissemination of autism research and provides both parents and professionals with valuable information regarding autism research and training.

 The Texas Association for Behavior Analysis (TxABA), a professional organization, works towards the advancement of the science and application of behavior analysis.
 TxABA disseminates research, information, and knowledge based on the science of behavior analysis to the public as well as professional behavior analysts in and around Texas.
 This organization provides much needed support and resources for parents and professionals working to increase the acceptance and practice of behavior analysis.